Description

 Sutler tents come with mud flaps completely around the base of the tent.
 One door at each end may be tied to the pole and the overlapping door reinforcements may be secured both inside and out.
 We include ties at each end to roll the doors out of the way when the wall is lifted or when you want major ventilation with the wall down.
 Dimensions listed are with the sides down and are Width x Length x Height.

-Unless otherwise noted, Tentsmith tents are made out of 10 oz. white Sunforger – Flame resistant canvas.
+Unless otherwise noted, Tentsmith tents are made out of 10 oz. white Sunforger – mold and mildew resistant canvas.

 All PRODUCTS ARE “CANVAS ONLY”.
 YOU WILL NEED POLES, (possibly) ROPES, AND STAKES TO SET UP YOUR TENT, WHICH CAN BE PURCHASED SEPARATELY.